These Cinnamon Honey Glazed Sweet Potatoes are a delicious side dish that is perfect for Thanksgiving or any time of year! A family favorite!

 A great source of vitamin C, beta carotene, and potassium, these Honey Glazed Sweet Potatoes are one of the easy recipes that you can make whenever sweet potatoes are on sale.
 They encourage healthy eating and have the best flavor, so they will be a big hit in your household.

 Always vegetarian, paleo, egg-free, dairy-free, and gluten-free, some would also consider it vegan.
-It does contain honey, so depending on whether your vegan diet includes honey or not, it would be your decision to make.
+It does contain honey, so depending on whether your vegan diet includes honey or not, that’s your decision to make.

 This recipe is the perfect side dish just as it is, but you can add other ingredients if you should choose.
 If it’s Thanksgiving dinner and you don’t have cranberries on the holiday table, add some dried cranberries to this dish so that they’re represented.
 Next time, try it with some pine nuts for some extra crunch.